Johnn13/johnn13.github.io/index.md

 ## About Me

 I am currently a first year Ph.
-D. student at the College of Software, Nankai University, advised by my insightful supervisors [Prof. Yongqian Sun](https://nkcs.iops.ai/yongqiansun/) and [Prof. Shenglin Zhang](https://nkcs.iops.ai/shenglinzhang/).I received my Master’s degree in Computer Science from the College of Computer Science and Software at Shenzhen University in 2024, supervised by [Prof. Lu Wang](https://luwang-szu.github.io/).
+D. student at the College of Software, Nankai University, advised by my insightful supervisors [Prof. Yongqian Sun](https://nkcs.iops.ai/yongqiansun/) and [Prof. Shenglin Zhang](https://nkcs.iops.ai/shenglinzhang/).
+I received my Master’s degree in Computer Science from the College of Computer Science and Software at Shenzhen University in 2024, supervised by [Prof. Lu Wang](https://luwang-szu.github.io/).
 Previously, I received my Bachelor’s degree in Software Engineering from the School of Computer Science at Zhuhai College, Beijing Institute of Technology in 2021.

 ## Research Interests